Harbor seal: Population

 There are an estimated 350,000–500,000 harbor seals worldwide.
 While the population is not threatened as a whole, the Greenland, Hokkaidō and Baltic Sea populations are exceptions.
 Local populations have been reduced or eliminated through disease (especially the phocine distemper virus) and conflict with humans, both unintentionally and intentionally.
 Killing seals perceived to threaten fisheries is legal in Norway, and Canada, but commercial hunting is illegal.
 Seals are also taken in subsistence hunting and accidentally as bycatch (mainly in bottomset nets).
 Along the Norwegian coast, bycatch accounted for 48% of pup mortality.
 Killing or taking seals has been illegal in the United Kingdom since 1 March 2021.

 Seals in the United Kingdom are protected by the 1970 Conservation of Seals Act, which prohibits most forms of killing.
-In the United States, the Marine Mammal Protection Act of 1972 prohibits the killing of any marine mammals, and most local ordinances, as well as NOAA, instruct citizens to leave them alone unless serious danger to the seal exists.
+In the United States, the Marine Mammal Protection Act of 1972 prohibits the killing of any marine mammals, and most local ordinances, as well as NOAA, instruct people to leave them alone unless serious danger to the seal exists.